frenchie4111/frenchie4111.github.io/_posts/2020-05-24-Things-I-Like.md

 {: .app-container}
 ![Complicated](/images/complicated/icon.png){: .app}

 **[Complicated](https://mikelyons.org/complicated/)** Shameless self promotion time.
-An app I built to make it easier to customize your watch face.
+An app I built to make it easier to customize your Apple watch.
+The only app that allows you to quickly write code that updates your Apple Watch.